Seeding crystallization in time

 We now expand our discussion of seeding to $n$ ensembles.
 We consider a single seed and $n-1$ subsystems in the unbroken-symmetry phase.
 Fig.~\ref{fig:figure2}(a) shows that seeding is observed even for large number of subsystems.
 The amplitude of limit-cycle oscillations decreases with increasing $n$ as seen in the inset of Fig.~\ref{fig:figure2}(a).
 Increasing the coupling strength $\Gamma/\kappa$ has the effect of boosting this amplitude, however beyond a critical coupling the dissipation becomes unsustainable and limit-cycle oscillations vanish.
 This can be seen in Fig.~\ref{fig:figure2}(b) where we plot the \emph{observed frequency} defined as $\omega^{\text{obs}}_{\alpha} = 2\pi / T_{\alpha}$, where $T_{\alpha}$ is the period of oscillation for subsystem $\alpha$.
+The observed frequencies of the $n-1$ subsystems follow the frequency of the seed which decreases with increasing coupling strength $\Gamma$ and vanishes upon reaching the critical coupling strength $\Gamma_{\text{crit}}$.
+Note that this critical coupling depends on the number of subsystems $n$.

 Until this point, we have discussed dissipative coupling of Eq.~(\ref{eq:master_eq}) only.
 Seeding of crystallization is observed for coherent exchange interaction of the form $\hat{S}^+_{\alpha}\hat{S}^-_{\beta} + \hat{S}^-_{\alpha}\hat{S}^+_{\beta}$.
-The qualitative features of seeding for this type of coupling are the same as for dissipative coupling described above.
-For completeness, the discussion is presented in Sec.~D of the Appedix.
+The qualitative features of seeding for this type of coupling are the same as for dissipative coupling described above (see Appendix \ref{sec:appendix-D}).